 4) When will this change take effect?

-For corporate customers, SingPost has introduced a new service, Speedpost Direct International in addition to our Speedpost Express service available for corporate customers.
+For corporate customers, SingPost has introduced a new service, Speedpost Direct International in addition to our Speedpost Express International service available for corporate customers.
 Dedicated account managers will be contacting customers to help them with this service.

 Shipments of documents with no declared value via SingPost products are not affected and will continue as usual.